-As at the year end the Charity had issued bonds to the total value of £2m.
-These carry interest at 1.5% per annum, payable quarterly.
-The proceeds of these bonds have been lent to Tonbridge School and this loan is repayable simultaneously.
+The bonds issued to the total value of £2m matured during the year and have all been repaid.
+These carried interest at 1.5% per annum, payable quarterly.
+The proceeds of these bonds had been lent to Tonbridge School This loan was repaid at the end of the Financial Year.

 The Charity entered into a further loan to the School of £8m which has been drawn down.
 This loan carries variable interest at CPI and is repayable at a rate of £500k p.a. commencing 2023-24.
-Loan interest of £120,000 was receivable in the year and has been credited to endowment to maintain the value of the capital over the period of the loan.
+Loan interest of £56,000 was receivable in the year and has been credited to endowment to maintain the value of the capital over the period of the loan.